Elah was founded in 1979 by and for immigrants from the Netherlands,

 Elah maintains several therapeutic and social groups:

-Group therapy for Holocaust survivors and those who suffered traumatic losses in their life.
-The interaction with companions in distress can be an inspiring source of mutual assistance and personal growth.
+-Therapeutic groups for Holocaust survivors.
+The interaction with companions in distress can be a source of mutual assistance and personal growth.
 Our therapeutic groups consist of a limited number of participants, who share their experiences and discuss how to deal with the past today.
 Therapeutic groups are offered in nursing homes, institutes for protected living, day centers, club houses and welfare institutions throughout the country.

-Support groups for parents who have lost a child due to illness.
-The groups are aimed at helping the participants cope with the loss, and to find ways to continue living.
+-Support groups for parents who have lost a child due to illness.

 Elah has been recognized as a practical training institute for students of the faculty of social work at the University of Tel Aviv, and similar programs.

-We offer a range of lectures and workshops on a wide variety of topics, aimed at the elderly in general, and at Holocaust survivors and volunteers in particular.
+We offer a range of lectures and workshops on a wide variety of topics, that are relevant to the elderly population, to Holocaust survivors and to volunteers.

 -Every other year we organize a day of fun and learning for our volunteers.